How to apply for the 2021 Rainer Voegeli Travel Grant

-The winner of the travel grant will present their work as either a paper or poster at the 2019 IFSCC Conference in Milan so will therefore be chosen from applicants who have had a paper accepted by the Milan Conference Science Committee.
-The award will cover round-trip coach/economy class airfare, Conference registration fee and three nights at a hotel in Milan.
+The winner of the travel grant will present their work as either a paper or poster at the 2021 IFSCC Cancun Conference so will therefore be chosen from applicants who have had a paper accepted by the Cancun Conference Science Committee.
+The award will cover round-trip coach/economy class airfare, Conference registration fee and three nights at a hotel in Cancun.

 You may not be eligible yourself but perhaps you know or know of others who would qualify so please forward this information to them.